-Brand activations and brand experiences have become more and more of an integral part of sporting events all over the world.
-As stadiums get larger, sports personalities become stronger, and teams and sporting locations become more brand-affiliated (with many teams or individuals becoming something akin to brands in themselves), more and more events managers and marketers in the world of sport are exploring the opportunities which have arisen as regards brand activation.
+Brand activations and brand experiences have become an integral part of sporting events all over the world.
+As stadiums get larger, sports personalities become stronger, and teams and sporting locations become more brand-affiliated (with many teams or individuals becoming something akin to brands in themselves), more and more events managers and marketers in the world of sport are exploring brand activation opportunities.
 The result?
 A long list of possibilities which not only add to the overall experience of the event itself, but which have the potential to build lasting relationships between sports fans, and the brands they come across while attending events.

 There was once a time when watching sport was much more of a passive pastime.
-It was, in the truest sense of the term, a ‘spectator sport’ - something which involved sitting in the terraces, cheering along, and then heading home for your tea.
+It was, in the truest sense of the term, a ‘spectator sport’ – something which involved sitting in the terraces, cheering along, and then heading home.
 Today’s fans are considerably more demanding, and want deeper engagement with their favourite teams, their top players, with their beloved venues, and with the brands who make up a key part of the overall experience.
-Sports fans in the 21st century want, more than anything else, to be part of the conversation, and to feel as though they aren’t mere spectators.
+Sports fans in the 21st century want, more than anything else, to be part of the action; the conversation; and feel more than mere spectators.

-There are many ways you go about boosting fan engagement and making the most of sports events for brand activations.
+There are many ways to boost fan engagement and make the most of sports events for brand activations.
 Here are three top tips for tapping into the energy and optimism of the terraces, and ensuring fans are happy, engaged, and primed to become the loyal customers your brand or event needs.

 Newsletters and Social Media Contests